 There aren’t any other types of event where every detail is agonized over so much.
 From the exact height of the centerpieces, to how the shade of the bridesmaids’ dresses works with the table linens.

-When you go book a restaurant for a party, you pay zero attention to the color of the napkins.
+When you book a restaurant for a birthday gathering, you pay zero attention to the color of the napkins.
 However, even the most low-maintenance bride is still concerned with details.

 Weddings often seem disproportionately expensive because of unrealistic budgets